junegunn/fzf/README.md

 | `!rmx`   | Items that do not match `rmx`    | inverse-fuzzy-match  |
 | `'wild`  | Items that include `wild`        | exact-match (quoted) |
 | `!'fire` | Items that do not include `fire` | inverse-exact-match  |

+If you don't need fuzzy matching and do not wish to "quote" every word, start fzf with `-e` or `--extended-exact` option.

 Useful examples
 ---------------